 Having trouble understanding the difference between a dentist vs. a dental hygienist?
 Or even a hygienist and the assistant?
 If so, you’re not alone.
 But this easy-to-understand explanation will leave you understanding who’s who in the dental office.

 Basically, a dentist is a doctor.
-A hygienist is not.
+A dental hygienist is not.
 But hygienists can still do more than an assistant.

-The dentist examines and treats your teeth, the dental hygienist cleans your teeth and helps you prevent disease, and the dental assistant helps the dentist (and sometimes the hygienist.)
+The dentist examines and treats your teeth, the dental hygienist cleans your teeth and helps you prevent disease, and the dental assistant helps the dentist (and sometimes the dental hygienist.)

 When you go to the dentist for a cleaning, usually you’re going to see the hygienist.
-Hygienists are trained in preventative care therapies like cleanings, scaling and root planing, and sealants.
+Hygienists are trained in preventative care therapies like teeth cleanings, scaling and root planing, and sealants.

 A hygienist works independently of the dentist, seeing patients for preventative care and providing information on things like oral hygiene, nutrition, and screening for symptoms of oral cancer or periodontitis.
 However, hygienists are managed and supervised by dentists (doctors.)

 Hygienists can see their own patients, administer local anesthetic (at least in most states), and give you advice, as long as you’re also seeing the dentist for an exam at least once per year.
 Registered dental hygienists can do anything that a dental assistant can do, and some.
-However, they cannot provide the same restorative treatments that you would get from a dentist (like a filing.)
+However, they cannot provide the same restorative treatments that you would get from a dentist (like a tooth filling.)

-Although hygienists are different from nurses, you can kind of think of them as dentistry’s nurse equivalent when you compare oral health care providers to other medical careers.
+Although hygienists are different from nurses, you can kind of think of them as dentistry’s nurse equivalent when you compare oral healthcare providers to other medical careers.
 Just like registered nurses, hygienists have to take board exams and have a deep understanding of human anatomy, physiology, pharmacology, and pathology.